More about This Topic

 Non-Guidelines Maintenance In An Illinois Divorce

-The only way to get out of this calculation is if the “court makes a finding that the application of the guidelines would be inappropriate.”
+The only way to get out of the guidelines calculation is if the “court makes a finding that the application of the guidelines would be inappropriate.”
 750 ILCS 5/504(b-1)(1)

 If the court chooses to not follow maintenance, the court must turn back to the amorphous factors that initially allowed the court to determine that maintenance was appropriate.